Supervisory Banking Statistics

-The tables present different aggregates that offer insights into developments over time (noting the limitations mentioned above), country breakdowns and different classifications.
+The tables present different aggregates that offer insights into developments over time, country breakdowns and different classifications.

-The solvency and leverage ratios are presented as published by the SIs (for some financial holding companies they are published at the subsidiary bank level).
+The solvency and leverage ratios are presented as published by the SIs pursuant to Part Eight of the CRR (for some financial holding companies they are published at the subsidiary bank level).
 The ratios are neither endorsed nor approved by the ECB and are subject to review when they differ from the ratios submitted by the SIs as part of their COREP submissions.

 In addition to presenting the statistics by reference period and by country, the significant institutions have been classified according to the following: